astrosica/python-functions/README.md

 ## Miscellaneous

+* [x] converts Right Ascension and Declination coordinates from decimal degrees to the sexagismal system
+* [x] converts Right Ascension and Declination coordinates from the sexagismal system to decimal degrees
 * [x] convolves a 2D image to a specified angular resolution using FFT convolution
 * [x] masks a 2D image based on a specified signal-to-noise threshold
 * [x] maps angles in radians from \[0,2*pi) to \[0,pi) (i.e., to a half-polar plot)